canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 tags: tutorial showdev asp.net
 ---

 A common task when working with web applications is querying the database.
 You want to store and retrieve any information from your database.
-If you choose to use [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/), you end up writing boilerplate code.
+If you choose to write your own database access layer, you end up writing boilerplate code.
 But, you could use an ORM instead.
+Let's use Insight.Database to create a CRUD API for a catalog of products.

 ## Why to use an ORM?